Ranked among the top hospitals in the United States, Cleveland Clinic is one of the leading providers of specialised medical care in the world.

 As part of our international business strategy, we have acquired a building located at 33 Grosvenor Place in central London’s Belgravia.
 We are delighted to have been granted planning approval to convert the existing building into our first healthcare facility in London, expanding the international delivery of our specialised medical care.
 We will provide further updates on Cleveland Clinic London, as the construction process progresses.

-Travis Laird is responsible for the design and implementation of the Cleveland Clinic London clinical operating model as well as overseeing the Project Management Office.
-He brings extensive experience in capital planning and the activation of healthcare facilities, having led or assisted in the activation of nearly 5 million square feet of hospital, emergency department, and outpatient space.
-Most recently he led the successful launch of the 212,000 square feet Cleveland Clinic Avon Hospital.
-Mr. Laird holds a Master’s Degree in Health Administration from The Pennsylvania State University and is an alumni of the Cleveland Clinic Administrative Fellowship Program.
+Travis Laird is responsible for the design and implementation of the Cleveland Clinic London clinical operating model, as well as overseeing the Project Management Office.
+Mr. Laird has led or assisted in the capital planning and activation of nearly five million square feet of hospital, emergency department, and outpatient space.
+Most recently he led the successful launch of the Cleveland Clinic Avon Hospital, Ohio.

-As Chief Finance Officer, Catherine Twomey will direct and manage all financial operations for Cleveland Clinic London.
-Catherine has worked extensively at a senior level for major UK corporations within the healthcare, banking and accountancy industries.
-Additionally, Catherine has overseas experience in financial operations and audit.
-Catherine is a fellow of the Chartered Association of Certified Accountants and Certified Public Accountants.
+Catherine Twomey will direct and manage all financial operations for Cleveland Clinic London.
+Ms. Twomey has worked extensively at a senior level for major UK corporations within the healthcare, banking and accountancy industries.
+Additionally, she has overseas experience in financial operations and audit.
+Ms. Twomey is a fellow of the Chartered Association of Certified Accountants and Certified Public Accountants.

-Gareth Sherlock is the Chief Information Officer (CIO) at Cleveland Clinic London.
+Gareth Sherlock is the Chief Information Officer at Cleveland Clinic London.
 He has more than 20 years of experience working in the healthcare sector and completing complex transformation projects across Australia, the UK, the US and the Middle East.
-Prior to joining Cleveland Clinic London, Gareth was the Chief Information Officer at Cleveland Clinic Abu Dhabi.
-He also served as an executive consultant for Accenture in Australia and the UK.
-Gareth holds a bachelor's degree in Chemical Engineering from the University of Sydney, Australia, and a diploma of Applied Finance and Investment from the Securities Institute of Australia.
+Prior to joining Cleveland Clinic London, Mr. Sherlock was the Chief Information Officer at Cleveland Clinic Abu Dhabi.
+He has also served as an executive consultant for Accenture in Australia and the UK.

 Dr. Mihaljevic received his medical degree from the Medical School, University of Zagreb, Croatia.
 He trained at the University of Zurich, Switzerland, and undertook residencies in General and Cardiovascular Surgery at Brigham and Women’s Hospital, and Children’s Hospital, Boston.